SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 #### To retrieve and apply a configuration snapshot to a device which supports multiple configuration types

-In this section you can see how to retrieve and apply a configuration snapshot to devices which support multiple configuration types:
+Follow these steps to retrieve and apply a configuration snapshot to devices which support multiple configuration types:

 1. Navigate to the desired device in **Devices** > **All devices** and open its **Configuration** tab.
 2. Under **Device-supported configurations**, select the desired configuration type and click